 “Com’n Robby,” Dave whines.
 “Why do you always lead us on?

 “’Cause you follow just like sheep.”

-Everyone else laughed, as the two jumped.
+Everyone else laughs, as the two jump.

 “I guess we’ll not be doing a sacrifice at my swim team party.”